wendahere/JAWS/Sean.md

 i)Now you have python installed, go to your command prompt or windows powershell and type ```pip ```.
 It should list the functions that pip can do on your computer.
 However, if you are getting this output: ```Traceback (most recent call last):
   File "<stdin>", line 1, in <module>
-NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)). ii) If it is working correctly, type ```pip install esptool``` int
+NameError: name 'pip' is not defined```, close the tab and type pip again. if the error still persists, it probably means you need to install pip on your computer which [this article will tell you how]([https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation](https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation)). ii) If it is working correctly, type ```pip install esptool``` into the command prompt and it shouldn't have any error

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM0MDkwODIzLC0xNTk5MzU0OSwtMTYxOD
+eyJoaXN0b3J5IjpbMzQ2NjgyMzgyLC0xNTk5MzU0OSwtMTYxOD
 AzNjU2NywtMTg1NjM5NDExMywxMTk2OTc3MzA1LDE2MDEwOTgz
 NjddfQ==
 -->